mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 As clients are not aware of the presence of 4o6RA, the network deployment needs to ensure that all DHCPv4 broadcast and unicast messages from clients are steered to a 4o6RA.
-This can, e.g., be achieved by placing the 4o6RA in a central position that can observe all traffic from the clients or use of address translation with the 4o6RA address for unicast messages.
+This can be achieved by placing the 4o6RA in a central position that can observe all traffic from the clients or use address translation with the 4o6RA address for unicast messages.

 # Security Considerations {#seccons}